ekimz/ekimz/README.md

 ### 🏡 About Me

 - 📍 New York City since 2019
-- 📚 Data Science student in QMSS program at Columbia University, graduating May 2022
+- 📚 Data Science student in QMSS program at Columbia University, graduating Feb 2023
-- 💅 Hand model on occasion
+- 🌱 Working on thesis: NLP driven subreddit analysis
-- 🌱 Learning how to cook for one
+- 💅 Hand model
-- 👓 Pangram, Wordle, and Dordle enthusiast
+- 👓 Webtoon, Wordle, and Pangram enthusiast

 ### :hammer_and_wrench: Skills